 - Follow sleep center protocols related to the sleep study.

-- When patient arrives, verify identification, collect documents and obtain consent for the study.
+- When patient arrives, verifies identification, collects documents, and obtains consent for the study.

-- Explain the procedure and orient the patient for either in center or out of center sleep testing.
+- Explain the procedure and orient the patient for either in center or Home Sleep Apnea Testing (HSAT).

 - Apply electrodes and sensors according to accepted published standards.

-- Perform routine positive airway pressure (PAP) interface fitting and desentization.
+- Perform routine positive airway pressure (PAP) interface fitting and desensitization.

 - Follow procedural protocols (such as Multiple Sleep Latency Test (MSLT), Maintenance of Wakefulness Test (MWT), parasomnia studies, PAP and oxygen titration, etc.) to ensure collection of appropriate data.